BishopFox/iSpy/README.md

 To install
 ----------
+The easiest way to get all of the iOS dependancies (applist, prefloader) is to simply install Veency from Cydia.

 SCP the com.bishopfox.iSpy<version-number>.deb file onto your iDevice.
 SSH onto your iDevice and change into the directory containing the .deb.
 Then: